lmcnulty/aiid-risk-checklisting-design/user-process.md

 She goes back to the goals input and this time picks "Question Answering."
-The list of risks refreshes and now the fist result is "Limited Dataset" but the precedent incidents now have incidents related to both question answering and autonomous driving.
+The list of risks refreshes and now the first result is "Limited Dataset" but the precedent incidents now have incidents related to both question answering and autonomous driving.
 She squints for a second and then goes back